Kheyti

 Kheyti is an Indian startup which is the developer of a simple idea "Greenhouse-in-a-Box" which saves water and makes yield seven times higher.
-It offers a pioneering solution for local farmers to increase yields and the decrease cost.
+It offers a pioneering solution for local farmers to increase yields and decrease costs.

 History

-It was founded in late 2015 by Sathya Raghu Mokkapati, Kaushik K, Saumya, and Ayush Sharma.
+Kheyti was founded in late 2015 by Sathya Raghu Mokkapati, Kaushik K, Saumya, and Ayush Sharma.
 Kaushik Kappagantulu is the chief executive officer and Saumya is the Chief Program Officer.
 Now, Greenhouse-in-a-Box idea is in more than 1,000 farms.
 It is also partner of Bank of Baroda.